 You may have attended an event and heard a Welcome to Country or an Acknowledgement of Country.
 It’s important to understand what these are and what the difference is between the two.
 Knowing this helps us understand why these practices continue today.

-These practices aren’t new – they’ve been part of Indigenous cultures in Australia for many thousands of years and are of great significance to many Indigenous people.
+These practices aren’t new – they’ve been part of First Nations cultures across this continent for many thousands of years and are of great significance to many First Nations people.

 What’s a Welcome to Country?

-A Welcome to Country is a ceremony performed by Indigenous Traditional Custodians to welcome visitors to their traditional land.
-It can only be done by Traditional Custodians of the land that you are on.
-If no Traditional Custodian is available, an Aboriginal person from a different nation, or a non-Indigenous person, may do an Acknowledgement of Country instead.
-A Welcome to Country normally takes place at the beginning of an event.
-The ceremony can take many forms, including singing, dancing, smoking ceremonies or a speech, depending on the particular culture of the Traditional Custodians.
+A Welcome to Country is a ceremony performed by Traditional Custodians to welcome visitors to their ancestral land.
+It can only be done by Traditional Custodians of the land you're on.
+If no Traditional Custodian is available, a First Nations person from a different nation, or a non-Indigenous person, may do an Acknowledgement of Country instead.
+A Welcome to Country usually takes place at the beginning of an event.
+The ceremony can take many forms, including singing, dancing, smoking ceremonies or a speech, depending on the particular culture of Traditional Custodians.

 What’s an Acknowledgement of Country?

-An Acknowledgement of Country is a statement that shows awareness of and respect for the Traditional Custodians of the land you are on and their long and continuing relationship with the land.
-Unlike a Welcome to Country, it can be delivered by anyone – Indigenous or non-Indigenous.
+An Acknowledgement of Country is a statement that shows awareness of and respect for Traditional Custodians of the land you’re on and their long and continuing relationship with the land.
+Unlike a Welcome to Country, it can be delivered by a First Nations person or non-Indigenous person.

-For more information about Welcome to Country and Acknowledgement of Country, see Reconciliation Australia's factsheet, Welcome to and Acknowledgement of Country.
+For more information about Welcome to Country and Acknowledgement of Country, see Reconciliation Australia's factsheet, Acknowledgement of Country and Welcome to Country.